- Aktuell sida:

 - Be anxious which could include physical symptoms like stomach problems, headaches, or feeling dizzy can all be signs.

-- Personality: Some people are naturally more sensitive or like to plan ahead.
-That can make them more likely to worry.
+- Personality traits: Some people are naturally more sensitive, cautious, or perfectionistic.
+These traits can make you more likely to worry or overthink.

 - Create a calm routine: Having structure in your day can help reduce the feeling of chaos in your mind.
 Try waking up, eating, and going to bed at the same time each day.